Louisiana Ragin' Cajuns football: Conference championships

-^ The 2020 championship game was not played due to Coastal Carolina impacted by COVID-19 pandemic For College Football Playoff purposes, Coastal Carolina was viewed as the 2020 Sun Belt Champions.
-Recognizing that the College Football Playoff committee had no jurisdiction to that magnitude coupled with a desire to prevent the diminishment to the Louisiana Ragin’ Cajuns football team’s accomplishments in 2020, Lafayette Mayor-President Josh Guillory declared, by executive proclamation, the Louisiana Ragin’ Cajuns football team as the 2020 sole champions of the Sun Belt Conference in football.
+^ The 2020 championship game was not played due to Coastal Carolina being impacted by the COVID-19 pandemic.
+For College Football Playoff purposes, Coastal Carolina was viewed as the 2020 Sun Belt Champions.
+Recognizing that the College Football Playoff committee had no jurisdiction to that magnitude coupled with a desire to prevent the diminishment to the Louisiana Ragin’ Cajuns football team’s accomplishments in 2020, Lafayette Mayor-President Josh Guillory declared, by executive proclamation, the Louisiana Ragin' Cajuns football team as the 2020 sole champions of the Sun Belt Conference in football.

 Division championships

-Louisiana has won five division championships with the most recent in the 2024 season.
+Louisiana has won five division championships, most recently in the 2024 season.